How to Freeze Cookie Dough

 - Permanent marker

-Our favorite homemade cookie recipes to freeze:
+Our favorite types of cookies to freeze:

 Whenever I make a batch of cookies these days, I freeze about half of it so we have some for later!
-Here are a few of our favorite recipes for freezing:

 - Ultimate Chocolate Chip Cookies